 The Batacosa property consists of one claim covering 3,600 hectares staked by the Company in 2011.
 Batacosa is a porphyry copper-molybdenum system located 55 km northeast of Ciudad Obregon and 220 km southeast of Hermosillo, capital of the state.
 Batacosa was discovered by Cominco in the 1970's and subsequently drilled by them and other companies between 1970 and 2000.
 A total of 8,000 metres was drilled in 47 drill holes.
-The Company has delineated two untested targets within the property and is currently seeking potential joint-venture partners to further advance the project.
+The Company has delineated two untested targets within the property.